fabric-testbed/teaching-materials/assignments/Exploring Queues/README.md

 ## Running the Tutorial
 - The tutorial has three Jupyter notebooks and one folder:
-    - **CreateSlice.ipynb**: Creates the FABRIC slice/topology needed for this tutorial
+    - **CreateSlice.ipynb**: Creates the FABRIC slice/topology needed for this tutorial including node specific configuration
-    - **ExploringQueues.ipynb**: Configures the IPv4/IPv6 network address and then begins the Queues tutorial
+    - **ExploringQueues.ipynb**: Configures the IPv4/IPv6 network address and then begins the Queues Assignment
-    - **Assignment.ipynb**: Contains questions/tasks to be answered
 - To run the tutorial:
    - Login to the FABRIC Portal and JupyterHub
     	- Login to the [FABRIC Portal](https://portal.fabric-testbed.net/)